LeavingLeaf/Project-4/README.md

 ### P3.3
 - query the "item" where "children = dbm"
 ### P3.4
+- query the "item" where "_id = Books"
+- query the chilren of the "items"
+- store item to current
+- using the stack to recurse the following procedures:
+ - store children to child
+ - add child_id to decendant
+ - stack.push child
 ### P3.5
 - quert the "item" where “_id == Databases”
 - query the "parents" where "children = Databases"